DavidHickman/tnris.org/content/markdown/spotlights/2015-04-09-historical-aerial-map.md

 ---
 ## What are we Looking At?

-This figure shows the earliest historical imagery in the TNRIS historical archive for each county in Texas dating back to our earliest collection, the Fairchild 1927 imagery of downtown Dallas.
-The collections represented by this figure vary in coverage, source, format and scale.
+<p class="lead">This figure shows the earliest historical imagery in the TNRIS historical archive for each county in Texas dating back to our earliest collection, the Fairchild 1927 imagery of downtown Dallas.
+The collections represented by this figure vary in coverage, source, format and scale.</p>

 All imagery datasets represented by this figure are available from the TNRIS Research and Distribution center by filling out an [order form](http://tnris.org/order-data).